ApexCaptain/Koconut/README.md

 mainProcess()
 ```
 Boom!
 It is done!
 No more complicated loop.
 It is safe and quite beautiful.
-Of course, I know that it's pretty practiced example.
+Of course, I know that it's pretty unnatural example.
 You could fetch result and validate it simultaneously just in one loop.
 But by drawing upon [Koconut] library, your source code would be much more clear and efficient.

 # Example